 One of the most common questions I get is how to choose the best paint colors for your home.
-Often it is from readers who are moving into a new home and don’t know where to start in terms of paint colors.
-I am going to break down my best tips for creating the perfect color palette for your home.
+Often it is from readers who are moving into a new home and don’t know where to start when choosing colors for every room in a house.
+I am going to break down my best tips for picking paint colors and creating the perfect palette for your home.

 1 | What is the function of the room?

 It is important to determine how you want to utilize a space before slapping on a fresh coat of paint.
 Your color choice may change if you decided to use a space as a playroom and not an office.

 2 | How do you want the space to make you feel?

 Think back to the first time you walked into this room.
 How did it make you feel and what did you notice first?
 If your first thought was that it felt dark and closed off, this is a good indication that you should choose a lighter paint color.

 If the room feels bare and uninspiring, this might mean that it needs a little color – not necessarily on the walls, but with your decor.
 Along with functioning for your family, your home should bring you joy every day.

 For example, last year I updated our laundry room and I really wanted it to feel clean and airy.
 I changed the blue walls to a clean, crisp white and painted the brown cabinets an earthy green.
 I painted a black and white checkered pattern on the floor which also gave it a clean and modern feel.